 The differential diagnoses will include:

-A patient presenting with features suggestive of mixed connective tissue disease (MCTD) may have the following investigations performed:
+A patient presenting with features suggestive of MCTD may have the following investigations performed:

 - FBC may show anaemia, thrombocytopenia and low white cell count.